Drawing styles are a signature way an artist constructs a drawing.

 What is a drawing style?

-Essentially, a drawing style is basically a collection of attributes that make drawings unique.
-I feel like the term drawing style should be replaced with “drawing approach”.
-Mainly, because drawings fall under many realms of drawing subject matters and can be achieved with many mediums.
+A drawing style is a collection of attributes that make drawings unique.
+I feel like the term drawing style should be replaced with a “drawing approach”.

 Identifying a drawing style is a broad thing to nail down.